eggplantbren/AndromedaMixture/README.md

 It was used to do the model comparison and parameter estimation calculations for our forthcoming paper
-_Kinematic evidence for two dominant accretion epochs in the assembly of the Andromeda galaxy_ by Dougal Mackey, Geraint F. Lewis, Brendon J. Brewer, and collaborators.
+_Kinematic evidence for two major accretion epochs in the assembly of the Andromeda galaxy_ by Dougal Mackey, Geraint F. Lewis, Brendon J. Brewer, and collaborators.